0xNeit/portfolio-v2/src/constants/about.md

 # Intro

 I am a full stack Web3 developer.
-I build Decentralized applications using modern programming languages/libraries/frameworks/tools like HTML, CSS, Javascript/TypeScript, ReactJS, NextJS, Vite,Solidity, Rust, Move and Sway.
+I build Decentralized applications using modern programming languages/libraries/frameworks/tools like HTML, CSS, Javascript/TypeScript, ReactJS, NextJS, Vite, Solidity, Rust, Move and Sway.
+I have built several DApps on chains such as Ethereum and other EVM Chains, Solana, Aptos, Sui, Venom and Fuel network.
 I am a self-taught developer and I like to learn new skills everyday.
-I have 3 years experience with building dApps(Web3) and about 5 years general coding experience.
+I have 3 years experience with building dApps(Web3) and about 6 years general coding experience.

 # Currently